LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 do not receive destination hints because their arrows change internal state without moving DOM focus.
 Native arrow events remain unhandled.

-Every hint is at most two Unicode symbols, and each target receives at most one hint.
+Every ordinary hint is at most two Unicode symbols, and each target receives at most one hint.
+A structural arrow route that requires the ownership override uses the truthful three-symbol chord as the sole exception.
 One-symbol activation hints combine when both fit (for example `↵⎵`);
 the shared renderer places a visual divider between them to mean “or.”
 Two-symbol structural chords remain joined and atomic.
 Assigned structural hints are visual, `aria-hidden`, and never add `data-openkeynav-label` to page